-The code in Algorithms 1 and 2 is also used in the dgraph version of RC, where RC(t) is called once on each root t of the dgraph.
-As a side effect to computing the probability of evidence, RC using a dgraph also computes the posterior marginal of each family in the network [6].
-This version of RC uses more memory as it maintains more caches, but it is more meaningful when it comes to comparing our time-space tradeoff curves with the memory requirements of jointree algorithms, as this version of RC is equally powerful to these algorithms.
+The code in Algorithms 1 and 2 is also used in this version of RC, where RC(t) is called once on each root t of the dgraph (the posterior marginal of each family is computed as a side effect of each of these calls).
+This version of RC uses more memory as it maintains more caches.
+But it is more meaningful when it comes to comparing our time-space tradeoff curves with the memory requirements of jointree algorithms, as this version of RC is equally powerful to these algorithms.